 [This is a multi-part series.]

-In Part 1 last week, we explored the whys and wherefores of bibliomemoirs, the challenges with writing them and how there might be a respected place for the genre in the literary canon.
+In Part 1 last week, we explored the whys and wherefores of bibliomemoirs, the challenges with writing them, and how there might be a respected place for the genre in the literary canon.

-So, on to Part 2, where we consider bibliomemoirs that fall into the first category: objective-driven.
+On to Part 2, where we consider bibliomemoirs that fall into the first category: objective-driven.